 Although, visitors are coming to Whistler all year, there are some quieter months (between the September Labour Day weekend and the middle of December and then again in the Spring between Easter and July 1st ) when the resort slows down with less visitors and many seasonal jobs end.
 There are often fewer shifts available so you need to plan your money to live through these times.
 Many people work several jobs to keep the money coming in when they can.

 The main resource to find jobs in Whistler and Pemberton is WorkBC.
-Visit their offices at Training Innovations in Function Junction in Whistler, or attend the WorkBC free drop-in sessions at the
+Attend the WorkBC free drop-in sessions at the

 Job Phone Lines: Fairmont Chateau Whistler 604-938-2200 Whistler/Blackcomb 604-938-7367

 The Skilled Immigrant InfoCentre is a free service that will assist newcomers in gathering and understanding the often complex amount of labour market information they need to seek employment in a trade or profession that uses their previous skills, knowledge and experience.
 The InfoCentre does not assess foreign credentials.
 They can provide referrals to agencies and organisations who specialise in credential assessment.
 The Skilled Immigrant InfoCentre is on Level 4 of the Central Library, 350 West Georgia St (between Robson and Georgia on Homer) and they are happy to help the residents of the Sea to Sky Corridor.
 It is open during the hours that the Central Library is open: Monday to Thursday, 10am – 9pm; Friday and Saturday, 10am – 6pm; Sunday, 12pm – 5pm.
 Services are available in English.
 You can attend at any time or call 604 331 3603 for more information.